30186 - VENTURE AND DEVELOPMENT CAPITAL

 Go to class group/s: 31

-- What is VC and why it exists.
+- What is Venture and Development Capital (VC) and why it exists.

-- Why VC target firms are special and when and why they are not able to raise capital in the debt market.
+- Why are VC target firms special?
+Why and when are they not able to raise capital in the debt market?

-- Solutions offered by venture capitalists to the firm’s financial needs.
-Relationships between the entrepreneur and the outside investor.
+- Which are the solutions offered by venture capitalists to the firm’s financial needs.
+The relationships between the entrepreneur (the firm) and the outside investor (the VC company).